Skip to main content

 Step 2/4.
 Create an AWS IAM Roles Anywhere profile and assign IAM roles

-Now, you will create an example profile and role so that you can test the integration.
+Now you will create an example profile and role to test the integration.

-If you are already leveraging AWS IAM Roles Anywhere profiles, you can skip this step.
+If you are already using AWS IAM Roles Anywhere profiles, you can skip this step.

 {